xdanielsb/survey-app/README.md

 -  **Spring Boot** (Java 17) for the backend API
 -  **Vue 3 + TypeScript** for the frontend UI
--  **Security** | Google Sign-in, Firebase Auth ⤳ JWT gateway, backend routes secured
+-  **Security** | Google Sign-in, Firebase Auth, JWT gateway, api routes protected, cookies
 -  **Seamless CI / CD** | Independent pipelines for UI & API, auto‑promote from staging to prod
 -  **PostgreSQL as the database** with flyway to version the database
 -  **Database restore** one liner `make restore FILE=backups/{file}`